The Melt Assay SALSA MC002 SMA Newborn Screen is an in vitro diagnostic (IVD)1

 gene is observed in 95-98% of SMA patients.
 In most remaining cases, point mutations or partial deletions in the SMN1

 gene are the cause of disease.
-For more information see Appendix 1: Background Information in the instructions for use.
+For more information see Appendix 1: Background Information.

 gene and the closely related SMN2